hereisk/C_projects/zsh/README.md

 Only basic command lines are to be executed; no pipes, redirections or any other advanced features.

-There are two types of commands: my_zsh built-ins and binary.
+There are two types of commands: zsh built-ins and binary.

 The built-in commands include:
     1) "cd" is a command used to change the current working directory.
 In case the directory doesn't exit or the user doesn't have permissions to get into the directory the command is not